There are many vendors offering content optimization tools, providing various services and features embedded into them.

 You get quite afraid once you are too dependent on one platform.
 This is one among the most reasons why everyone rarely uses the CMS for their website.

-When you’re totally on HubSpot’s platform, the switching CMSts become exorbitantly high, as they raise the prices because you repurchase the software and again become the new client for them.
+The HubSpot CMS for marketers and developers become exorbitantly high, as they raise the prices because you repurchase the software and again become the new client for them.

-In addition to reduce the switching CMSt, by hosting off-CMS, also the chances of to get hampered your landing pages, email, and workflows but your main site will be online and not affected by this.
+In addition to reduce the switching CMS, by hosting off-CMS, also the chances of to get hampered your landing pages, email, and workflows but your main site will be online and not affected by this.

 Design Manager & HubL Learning Curve